jpganz/processor/README.md

 ```
 Java 8
 Maven 3+
+Docker 16+
 ```

 ### Dependencies

-Verify Java and Maven are installed.
+Verify Java, Maven and Docker are installed.
 You can do it by running the following commands:

 ```